 But you can go with those phones that can deliver incoming voice amplification between 30, 40, and 50dB if you are suffering from the mild or mid-range hearing problem.
 Also, it is best to go with those telephones where you can adjust the amplification level according to your needs.

-Moreover, if you always make calls from the noisy environments or mostly talk with those who are also hearing impaired seniors, then your outgoing voice amplification will also count, and you should consider that.
+Moreover, if you always make calls from noisy environments or mostly talk with those who are also hearing impaired seniors, then your outgoing voice amplification will also count, and you should consider that.
 So, you should go with the average outgoing amplification that is 15dB.

 - If you wear a hearing aid, then it is ideal for you to replace your standard phone with the amplified phone.
 But make sure you are purchasing the phone that is compatible with your hearing aid as some of the amplification phones don’t work best with the hearing aids.

-- Simple to use phones are also best for the seniors.
+- Simple to use phones are also best for seniors.
 Therefore, it is necessary only to buy those phones that are easy to use.
 Also, you can select the cordless or corded phone according to your needs, but the cordless phones are easy to carry anywhere in the house, so it is better to go with the cordless phones.

 - Answering machine feature is always essential whether you are a hearing-impaired person or not.
 But make sure that the built-in answering machine plays the incoming messages clearly.